Nixie tube: History

 The first trochotrons were surrounded by a hollow cylindrical magnet, with poles at the ends.
 The field inside the magnet had essentially-parallel lines of force, parallel to the axis of the tube.
 It was a thermionic vacuum tube; inside were a central cathode, ten anodes, and ten "spade" electrodes.
 The magnetic field and voltages applied to the electrodes made the electrons form a thick sheet (as in a cavity magnetron) that went to only one anode.
 Applying a pulse with specified width and voltages to the spades made the sheet advance to the next anode, where it stayed until the next advance pulse.
 Count direction was determined by the direction of the magnetic field, and as such was not reversible.
 A later form of trochotron called a Beam-X Switch replaced the large, heavy external cylindrical magnet with ten small internal metal-alloy rod magnets which also served as electrodes.

+In 1949, Philips invented the E1T, another beam deflection counter tube.
+It is a thermionic vacuum tube with ten states and direct readout.
+Philips designed the PW4032, five digit, 120kHz Electronic Counter around this tube.

 Glow-transfer counting tubes, similar in essential function to the trochotrons, had a glow discharge on one of a number of main cathodes, visible through the top of the glass envelope.
 Most used a neon-based gas mixture and counted in base-10, but faster types were based on argon, hydrogen, or other gases, and for timekeeping and similar applications a few base-12 types were available.
 Sets of "guide" cathodes (usually two sets, but some types had one or three) between the indicating cathodes moved the glow in steps to the next main cathode.
 Types with two or three sets of guide cathodes could count in either direction.
 A well-known trade name for glow-transfer counter tubes in the United Kingdom was Dekatron.
 Types with connections to each individual indicating cathode, which enabled presetting the tube's state to any value (in contrast to simpler types which could only be directly reset to zero or a small subset of their total number of states), were trade named Selectron tubes.